wusai2333/trib/doc/lab2.md

   Technically, you can do that in your code internally as long as you can satisfy the ordering requirements specified for `Home()` and `Tribs()` (you might find it very hard).
-Nonetheless, intuitively, the clock argument tells the *oldest* tribble a user have seen (which might be 0 if the user has not seen any tribble yet), hence the new posted tribble seems to better have a clock value that is larger than the argument.
+Nonetheless, intuitively, the clock argument tells the *latest* tribble a user have seen (which might be 0 if the user has not seen any tribble yet), hence the new posted tribble seems to better have a clock value that is larger than the argument.